Baden-Baden and Karlsruhe are two charming cities located in the state of Baden-Württemberg in Germany.

 Baden-Baden is a city known for its thermal baths and also as a gateway to the Black Forest region.
 The city has a charming old center and offers visitors many attractions.

-Karlsruhe is not a very tourist destination like Baden-Baden but it does offer visitors good options of museums, parks and also beautiful palaces.
+Karlsruhe is not a very touristy destination like Baden-Baden, but it does offer visitors good options for museums, parks, and beautiful palaces.

 2. Hotels